 American Cherry

 When initially cut, American cherry wood has a light pink-brown tint.
 Afterward, it saturates to a medium red-brown tint over time.
 When subjected to light, American cherry wood darkens as well.
-This wood grain design is typically linear and simple to deal with.
+This grain design is typically linear and simple to deal with.

 English Walnut

 The roughness of English walnut wood is mild, and the color and gloss are natural.
 It is regarded as fairly durable and can only withstand degradation to a limited extent.
 It is vulnerable to pest infestation.
-It is simple to deal with English walnut wood grain that is straight.
+It is simple to deal with English walnut grain that is straight.

 Visit this page for more about Asian walnut wood flooring.